summer4096/srvr/README.md

 ## express middleware

-Most middleware that works with express should work with SRVR.
+Most middleware that works with express should work with srvr.

 To use middleware globally,